Religion in China: Japanese Shinto

 Shinto shrine of Jilin city, Jilin province.

 Between 1931 and 1945, with the establishment of the Japanese-controlled Manchukuo ("Manchu Country") in northeast China (Manchuria), many shrines of State Shinto (神社, Chinese: shénshè, Japanese: jinja) were established in the area.

 They were part of the project of cultural assimilation of Manchuria into Japan, or Japanisation, the same policy that was being applied to Taiwan.
 With the end of the Second World War and of the Manchu Country (Manchukuo) in 1945, and the return of Manchuria to China under the Kuomintang, Shinto was abolished and the shrines were destroyed.

 During Japanese rule also many Japanese new religions, or independent Shinto sects, proselytised in Manchuria establishing hundreds of congregations.
 Most of the missions belonged to the Omoto teaching, the Tenri teaching and the Konko teaching of Shinto.

+New religious movements

+New religious movements (also termed syncretic sects) synthesize elements from established religious traditions to their particular beliefs and practices, often focused on millenarian ideas.
+During the late imperial era, new religious movements were significant aspects of China's religious environment.